The Sylvia and Colin Shepherd Charitable Trust

 Based on the trust's stated priorities and requirements:

-• Geographic eligibility is paramount: Clearly demonstrate how your work directly benefits communities within 25 miles of York
+• Geographic eligibility is paramount: Clearly demonstrate how your work directly benefits communities within 25 miles of York, or if based elsewhere in Yorkshire, explain specific local delivery

-• Local delivery focus: If your organization operates regionally or nationally, explain specifically what you deliver in the York area
+• Local delivery focus: If your organisation operates regionally or nationally, explain specifically what you deliver in the York area

 • Clear budget presentation: Provide transparent information about total project costs and other funding sources